Spirits in Union

 Ellie Van Harn is a member of Grace Christian Reformed Church in Grand Rapids, Michigan.

-Reformed Worship 16 © June 1990 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 16 © June 1990, Calvin Institute of Christian Worship.
 Used by permission.